asaadsaad/CS472-Final-Project-March-2025/README.md

 ### Core Functionality
 * Create, edit, and delete blog posts.
 Store posts in `posts.json` with fields: `id` (UUID), `title`, `content`, `author`, `tags` (array), `date`, `bookmarked` (boolean).
 Use `uuid` package for generating unique IDs.
+* Filter displayed posts by received tags or authors.
 * Add and delete comments on posts.
 Store comments in `comments.json` with `id`, `postId`, `author`, `content`, `date`.
 * Bookmark important posts.
 Bookmarked posts appear at the top of the list.
-* Real-time search by post title/content (frontend filtering).
-Filter posts by tags or author.
+* Search by post title.
 * Export all posts as individual Markdown files and download as a `.zip`.
 Use `json2md` package to generate Markdown files.
 Use `archiver` package for ZIP compression.
 * Centralize state for posts, comments, and UI interactions (e.g., loading states).